zmahfuz0613/pokedex-lab/README.md

 ## Bonus

+- Make the home page initially render a list of all the Pokemon.
+When they click on one, have it display information about just that pokemon. **Hint**: Look into conditional rendering.
+Also, you can have more than one useEffect!
 - Add a dropdown that includes the following options: Name, Move, Ability, and Location.
 Focus the search based on the option the user selects for the dropdown menu.
    When the Search button is clicked, make a request to the PokéApi to search